RemeAjayi/ds-job-detective/README.md

 <!-- Let's also add a footer because I love footers and also you **can** use this to convey important info.

 Let's make it an image because by now you have realised that multimedia in images == cool(*please notice the subtle programming joke). -->
-You can find the [Demo](https://share.streamlit.io/remeajayi/ds-job-detective/main/deploy.py) here Leave a star in GitHub, give a clap in Medium and share this guide if you found this helpful.
+You can find the [Demo](https://share.streamlit.io/remeajayi/ds-job-detective/main/deploy.py) here.

+Leave a star in GitHub, give a clap in Medium and share this guide if you found this helpful.

 <!-- Add the footer here -->